aul12/TemplateCpu/README.md

 | `Load`      | Load from memory into register       | `reg`,`addr_reg` | `reg = *addr_reg`         |

 ### Examples
-As an example there are two versions of a program to calculate the n-th fibonacci number.
+As an example there are two versions of a program to calculate the n-th fibonacci number additionally the last example is the implementation of a turing machine using Template-assembly.

 #### Running a program
 There are some utility functions to help debugging the Template-assembly code.